Achuan-2/siyuan-themes-tsundoku/README.md

 ## ☎️ Contact

-If the theme has style problems, please mention the issue in Github or contact me by email (achuan-2@outlook.com).
+If the theme has style problems, please mention the issue in Github.
 Before raising issue, it is suggested to switch to the default theme, and make sure it is a unique problem of this theme.